17 Natural experiments

 The hypothetical experiments described above are analogous to field experiments, which involve real decision-makers making real decisions in the relevant context.
 More common in accounting research is the laboratory experiment.
 A typical laboratory experiment involves participants of convenience (e.g., undergraduate students or online survey participants) making “decisions” in a highly stylized setting.

 The analogy with RCTs can be seen by considering how challenging it would be to evaluate KN95 masks or Covid vaccines in a pure laboratory setting.
-While one could certainly issue masks or administer vaccines in a laboratory setting, a highly controlled laboratory environment is not a setting in which participants would be expected to encounter the SARS-CoV-2 virus, making it useless as a setting for evaluating the effectiveness of prophylactics such as masks or vaccines.
-Furthermore, the period over which one needs to be potentially exposed to the SARS-CoV-2 virus is measured in weeks and months, likely further ruling out a laboratory setting.5 As a result, most RCTs would seem to involve field experiment elements with participants entering their normal environment after treatment assignment and administration.
+While one could certainly issue masks or administer vaccines in a laboratory setting, a highly controlled laboratory environment is not a setting in which participants would be expected to encounter the SARS-CoV-2 virus, making it useless as a setting for evaluating the effectiveness of prophylactic measures such as masks or vaccines.
+Furthermore, the period over which one needs to be potentially exposed to the SARS-CoV-2 virus is measured in weeks and months, likely further ruling out a laboratory setting.5 As a result, most RCTs would involve field experiment elements with participants entering their normal environment after treatment assignment and administration.

 17.2 Natural experiments